pitastrudl/wekanwiki/Troubleshooting-Mail.md

 For Exchange, you can use [DavMail](http://davmail.sourceforge.net), Wekan SMTP => Davmail => Exchange.

+For Exchange usage there is also [Exchange Calendar extension for Thunderbird Email client](https://github.com/Ericsson/exchangecalendar/releases), info how to use it is at [article at threenine.co.uk](https://threenine.co.uk/setup-office365-calendar-with-thunderbird/).
+Developing Wekan Calendar feature [is in progress](https://github.com/wekan/wekan/issues/808).

 Wekan Email settings are required in both MAIL_URL and Admin Panel.

 If you want to receive Email to Wekan, use [Huginn](https://github.com/wekan/wekan/issues/1160) to get E-mail from mailserver and have Huginn to use Wekan REST API to add card to Wekan board.